erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 A [future version of the tool](https://github.com/erikng/gnes/issues/1) will just return all extension data in either plist or json format, allowing your other tools to parse the data, rather than only returning specific filters.

-Further optimization can likely be done with the headers like [combining them into a single file](https://github.com/udevsharold/airkeeper/blob/master/PrivateHeaders.h), there's likely some [gotchas](https://swiftrocks.com/be-careful-with-objc-bridging-in-swift) with the objc bridge and clearly some optimization that needs to happen in the gnes code, but it at least we have something now that works.
+Further optimization can likely be done with the headers like [combining them into a single file](https://github.com/udevsharold/airkeeper/blob/master/PrivateHeaders.h).
+There's also likely some [gotchas](https://swiftrocks.com/be-careful-with-objc-bridging-in-swift) with the objc bridge and clearly some optimization that needs to happen in the gnes code, but it at least we have something now that works.

-I may also attempt to sign/notarize and package it for easier distribution and at Uber we plan on using this as a drop-in replacement for our [crowdstrike cookbook](https://github.com/uber/client-platform-engineering/blob/main/chef/cookbooks/cpe_crowdstrike_falcon_sensor)
+I may also attempt to sign/notarize and package it for easier distribution and at Uber we plan on using this as a drop-in replacement for our [network extension code in the crowdstrike cookbook](https://github.com/uber/client-platform-engineering/blob/main/chef/cookbooks/cpe_crowdstrike_falcon_sensor) that we know has some issues.

 # The state of class dumping on macOS
 To be frank, it appears to be dying.
 You can [find lots of people](https://mjtsai.com/blog/2020/06/26/reverse-engineering-macos-11-0/) complaining about this since 2020.